kloimhardt/blog/docs/_posts/2023-01-27-sicmutils-as-js.markdown

 Physicists do not like to share code on online platforms.
 They are used to published papers, which are immutable.
 Despite all "open data" policies.
 This attitude is in contrast to software developers who like to share code.
 Physicists stick to locally installed Windows software they know everyone uses day to day.

 ### Books
 Physicists love books.
-The books SICP and SICMechanics are the selling argument for trying out symbolic physics on the computer.
+The books SICMechanics and [SICP](https://sourceacademy.org/sicpjs) are a good selling arguments for trying out symbolic physics on the computer.
 The turnoff is the Scheme language used in the books.
 The fact that SICP now exists in a JavaScript version vindicates this point.
 If a physicist nevertheless buys the SICMechanics book, installing MIT-Scheme on Windows is no option.
 Sicmutils works on Windows, but is Clojure based, being only similar to Scheme.
-The user wants to do the examples exactly as in the just reluctantly bought book, not in Clojure.
+The user wants to do the examples exactly as in the just reluctantly bought SICMechanics book, not in Clojure.
 Thus Sicmutils in Clojure is hard to sell, JavaScript comes to the rescue.

 ### Fundamentals
-Sicmutils can be demonstrated (1) in a blog post as (2) a JavaScript library, both formats which are widely known and also work offline.
-The connection to the SICMechanics book is made by showing how to build a Scheme-to-JavaScript compiler, building compilers being a topic of SICP.
+Sicmutils can be demonstrated as (1) a JavaScript library (2) in a blog post, both formats which are widely known and also work offline.
+The connection to the SICMechanics book is made by showing how to build a Scheme-to-JavaScript compiler, building compilers also being a topic elaborated further in SICP.
 The drawback is that the user has to learn JavaScript.
 But physicists rather learn and use something general (=JS) to derive something special (= Scheme) instead of just accepting a special notation.
 Going back to fundamentals is their method in physics.
 SICP in the Javascript version ideally supports this road.

 ### Conclusion
-Using Sicmutils as JavaScript library, the SICMechanics book in its published paper form (with MIT-Scheme language) would become interactive for the first time.
-Html + JS  can be the basis for readers own blog posts.
+Using Sicmutils as JavaScript library, the SICMechanics book in its published paper form (with MIT-Scheme language) would become interactive and online, opening a direct road to the material.
+Html + JS  can be the basis for readers' own blog posts.
 One could imagine to wet Matlab users' appetite by also providing another suitable compiler.

 ## Full Post